polkadot-developers/polkadot-docs/polkadot-protocol/introduction/glossary.md

 0x7369626cf4030000000000000000000000000000000000000000000000000000
 Account address: 5Eg2fntREKHYGgoxvRPxtnEYiUadHjdsfNaPsHdmrsJMVugs

-The sovereign account is most often used to sign XCM messages that are sent to either the relay chain or other chains in the ecosystem.

 ## SS58 Address Format

 The SS58 address format is a public key address based on the Bitcoin [`Base-58-check`](https://en.bitcoin.it/wiki/Base58Check_encoding) encoding.
 Each Substrate SS58 address uses a `base-58` encoded value to identify a specific account on a specific Substrate-based chain.
 These are represented by a `base-58` encoded value to identify a specific account on a specific Substrate chain.
 The [canonical `ss58-registry`](https://github.com/paritytech/ss58-registry) provide additional details about the address format used by different Substrate-based chains, including the network prefix and website used for different networks.

-## State

-Cryptographically-secure data that persists between blocks and can be used to create new blocks as part of the state transition function.
-In Substrate-based blockchains, state is stored in a [trie](#trie-patricia-merkle-tree) data structure that supports the efficient creation of incremental digests.
-This trie is exposed to the [runtime](#runtime) as [a simple key/value map](#storage-item) where both keys and values can be arbitrary byte arrays.

 ## State Transition Function (STF)